-archipelago is an artist-led theatre collective led by Beth Knight and Laurence Young that makes work about themes of epic proportions whilst looking at a local, community, personal level.
+archipelago is a theatre collective that makes work about themes of epic proportions whilst looking at a local, community, personal level.
 Our work crosses genres, forms, and styles, but is united under the banner of live, daring, and generous work that brings people together.
 Made with communities, for communities.

 We have a vision for archipelago that is all about connecting people.
 We think it’s magic and worth celebrating our points of difference, whilst embracing that which also unites us.
 Our mission is to be part of the fabric of community that brings all these tiny islands of people together, to try and bring about a seachange in our society, both big and small.